NorESMhub/NorESM-docs/configurations/amips.rst

     * If you want pre-described vegetation, use CLM50%SP

   CICE%PRES
-    * Build CICE (sea-ice model) with prescribed sea-ice
+    * Build CICE (sea-ice model) with prescribed sea-ice concentration (that are consistent with the  prescribed SSTs)

   DOCN%DOM
-    * Build data ocean with fixed SSTs.
+    * Build data ocean with fixed SSTs (that are consistent with prescribed sea-ice concentrations)

   MOSART
     * Build MOSART (river runoff model) with default configurations